rolkra/rolkra.github.io/_posts/2024-07-01-new-r-ide-positron.md

 ### Data Explorer

-I really like the built in data explorer
+I really like the built in data explorer.
+On the left you can see an overview of all variables with percentage of NULL values.
+And you can define a filter easily.

 ![positron-data-explorer](../images/positron-data-explorer.png)